42wim/matterbridge/README.md

 #address the webserver will bind to
 BindAddress="0.0.0.0"
 showjoinpart=true #show irc users joining and parting
 #the token you get from the outgoing webhook in mattermost.
-If empty no token check will be done.
-#if you use multiple IRC channel (see below, this must be empty!)
-token=yourtokenfrommattermost
+Token="outgoingwebhooktoken1"
 #disable certificate checking (selfsigned certificates)
 #SkipTLSVerify=true
 #whether to prefix messages from IRC to mattermost with the sender's nick.
 Useful if username overrides for incoming webhooks isn't enabled on the mattermost server